annobek/ortholog-methods-evaluation/bachelor_readme.md

 All paths in this README are in relation to the Bioserver.
 The repository contains only the scripts and plots that were used for the thesis.

-In case some scripts are missing on the repository they are to be found on the server:
+Some scripts may not be included in this repository.
+If needed, they can be found on the server:

 - Cactus-related scripts, evaluation and 1:1 ortholog extraction for OrthoFinder: `/storage/EasyVectorOmics/cactus/gene_relationship_classifier/methods/`